Webair AI

 The Knowledge Hub

-WebAir centralizes and structures your business knowledge automatically.
-Connect your apps once, text WebAir like you text a colleague, and the Hub fills itself in — clients, projects, decisions, preferences, SOPs, pricing, contacts.
+Webair AI centralizes and structures your business knowledge automatically.
+Connect your apps once, text Webair AI like you text a colleague, and your Company Brain fills itself in — clients, projects, decisions, preferences, SOPs, pricing, contacts.

 Captures from your tools